-Shincha - The "new tea" heralds the beginning of the tea year every spring.
-The first tea from the fine, particularly aromatic leaf tips, which are harvested in the subtropical climate of Kagoshima already in mid-April.
-In order to capture the fresh aroma in the best possible way, Shincha is dried slightly lighter in the last processing step than is usually the case with Sencha.
+Shincha - the "new tea" heralds the beginning of the tea year every spring.
+The first tea from the fine, particularly aromatic leaf tips, which are harvested in Kagoshima's subtropical climate as early as mid-April.

+With its fresh, mildly sweet aromas, Shincha Yakushima is also highly recommended for green tea beginners.
 Kabusecha is green tea, for the production of which the tea plants are shaded for a period of 7-10 days before harvesting, whereby they form a high content of chlorophyll and other active substances and at the same time few bitter substances.
-Their characteristic "shade aroma" is called "ooika".
+Its characteristic "shade aroma" is called "ooika".

-Early pickings like the Shincha Yakushima also have a particularly high theanine content, which is noticeable by the sweet taste.
+Early pickings such as Shincha Yakushima also have a particularly high theanine content, which is noticeable in the sweet taste.

-To best preserve the valuable flavours and ingredients of the tea, please seal the bag tightly and store in a cool, dark place in the refrigerator or freezer.
+To best preserve the valuable flavours and ingredients of the tea, please seal the bag tightly and store in a cool, dark place in the fridge or freezer.

 100% Kabusecha (Green Tea) from organic cultivation